William Thomas Pecora: Life and career

-William Thomas Pecora II (Note: This generational suffix is listed on his Olympics athlete profile and his Princeton University Libraries thesis record.) was born on February 1, 1913, in Belleville, New Jersey, son of Cono and Anna Pecora.
+William Thomas Pecora II (Note: This generational suffix is listed on his Olympics athlete profile and his Princeton University Libraries thesis record.) was born on February 1, 1913, in Belleville, New Jersey, the son of Cono and Anna Pecora.
 Both parents were immigrants from Sant'Arsenio, in southern Italy.
 Pecora was the ninth of 10 children, four boys and six girls.
-In 1929, the year he graduated Barringer High School, he was awarded a Charles Halsey Scholarship providing $1,000 annually towards education at Princeton University, where he majored in geology; he was awarded a Bachelor of Science in Engineering degree in 1933.
-After graduation, he stayed at Princeton for two years as a geology tutor.
+In 1929, the year he graduated from Barringer High School in Newark, he was awarded a Charles Halsey Scholarship providing $1,000 annually towards education at Princeton University, where he majored in geology; he was awarded a Bachelor of Science in Engineering degree in 1933.
+After graduating, he stayed at Princeton for two years as a geology tutor.
 In 1933, while a student at Princeton, he won the intercollegiate fencing competition.
 He was a member of the American team to the 1936 Summer Olympics in Berlin, where he competed in the individual and team foil.

-In the summer of 1934, Pecora was a field assistant to Erling Dorf, studying stratigraphy in Montana and at the Beartooth Butte Formation.
-Pecora started graduate studies at Harvard University in 1935, concentrating on optical mineralogy and petrography under the professor Esper S. Larsen, Jr. Larsen encouraged Pecora to look for a thesis study area in the vicinity of the Bearpaw Mountains; Pecora received a grant form the Holden Fund to finance fieldwork in 1937 and 1939 on the mountains' western fringe.
+In the summer of 1934, Pecora worked as a field assistant to Erling Dorf, studying stratigraphy in Montana and at the Beartooth Butte Formation.
+Pecora started graduate studies at Harvard University in 1935, concentrating on optical mineralogy and petrography under the professor Esper S. Larsen, Jr. Larsen encouraged Pecora to look for a thesis study area in the vicinity of the Bearpaw Mountains; Pecora received a grant from the Holden Fund to finance field work in 1937 and 1939 on the range's western fringe.
 His doctoral thesis was a petrologic study of the Boxelder laccolith.
 His formal work had been completed when he joined the U.S. Geological Survey (USGS) in 1939, and he received his Ph.D. from Harvard in 1940.

-After joining the USGS in 1939,  his first assignment was in 1940—D. Foster Hewett, head of the metals section at the USGS, frequently visited Harvard until the outbreak of World War II.
-Hewett established the Strategic Minerals Program, and recruited Pecora, who was assigned to study nickeliferous deposits in the western United States and in Brazil, among other locations in North and South America.
+After joining the USGS, his first assignment was in 1940—D. Foster Hewett, head of the metals section at the USGS, frequently visited Harvard until the outbreak of World War II.
+Hewett established the Strategic Minerals Program and recruited Pecora, who was assigned to study nickeliferous deposits in the western United States and in Brazil, among other locations in North and South America.
 In total, Pecora and his colleagues described nine new minerals, including whewellite.
 The significance of this work was described in a memorial to Pecora by Charles A. Anderson:Bill found that the richer deposits of nickel were the result of long weathering of pyroxenite or peridotite during a complex physiographic history and that serpentinite was not a favorable rock for the residual accumulation of nickel.
 Garnierite in the nickel-silicate deposit near Riddle, Oregon, had three modes of occurrence, reflecting an orderly variation in color, specific gravity, and nickel content, which serve as useful guides for economic geologists.Pecora married Ethelwyn Elizabeth Carter of Franklin County, Kentucky, on April 7, 1947.
 They had two children, William Carter Pecora, born in 1949, and Ann Stewart Pecora, born in 1953.